scsm-ua/kirtan-guide-en/songs/jaya-jaya-radha-krishna-jugala-milan.md

     jaya jaya rādhā-kṛṣṇa jugala-milan ārati karaye lalitādi sakhī-goṇ

-All glories, all glories to the meeting of the transcen- dental couple, Śrī Śrī Rādhā Krishna.
+All glories, all glories to the meeting of the transcendental couple, Śrī Śrī Rādhā Krishna.
 The gopīs headed by Lalitā devī perform the ceremony of their worship.

 #### 2